lrklochek/Control_System/README.md

 *	Temperature sensors – LM35 – generate 0 to 1.5 volts for 0 to 150 deg C
 *	Power Mosfets IRF540N are switched  at 490 Hz and operate via Pulse Width Modulation to vary the voltage on the heaters

+## How Does the PID Work?
+Before the use of microcontrollers and computers PID controllers were implemented with analog electronic devices, the principle one being the operational amplifier.
+Implementing PID control digitally uses an algorithm.
+There are several versions of the PID controller.
+The one implemented in this project is sometimes referred to as the Mixed or Standard implementation.
+The mathematics of the PID mixed PID controller can be represented as the following.

+image.png

+Where:
+Kc is the controller gain, Ti is the integral time, Td is the derivative time, and e is the error.
+Sometimes controller gain is represented as  Kc = 100%/PB where PB is referred to as Proportional Band.
+A smaller PB then results in a larger gain .
+The following is pseudo code for implementing the PID algorithm.
+It is not in the form of an actual programming language but more in the form of a flow diagram.
+Pseudo Code.jpg
+Pseudo Code For PID Algorithm